pamlane/streamsx.documentation/docs/beamrunner/reference.md

   file: monitor
   title: Monitoring
 next:
-  file: io
+  file: performance
-  title: I/O options
+  title: Performance considerations
 ---

 Learn about the package contents and pipeline options for IBM® Streams Runner for Apache Beam.